Last Updated on January 7, 2021

 The k-fold cross-validation procedure is an effective approach for estimating the performance of a model.
 Nevertheless, a limitation of the procedure is that if it is used multiple times with the same algorithm, it can lead to overfitting.

 Each time a model with different model hyperparameters is evaluated on a dataset, it provides information about the dataset.
-Specifically, an often noisy model performance score.
+Specifically, a noisy dataset often score worse.
 This knowledge about the model on the dataset can be exploited in the model configuration procedure to find the best performing configuration for the dataset.
 The k-fold cross-validation procedure attempts to reduce this effect, yet it cannot be removed completely, and some form of hill-climbing or overfitting of the model hyperparameters to the dataset will be performed.
 This is the normal case for hyperparameter optimization.

 The problem is that if this score alone is used to then select a model, or the same dataset is used to evaluate the tuned models, then the selection process will be biased by this inadvertent overfitting.
 The result is an overly optimistic estimate of model performance that does not generalize to new data.